 Basic command Command options Remote options

-flush datasource [to hosf] [on host
+flush datasource [to host] [on host

 [queue queuename] on host:portnumber

 [to host queue queuename] on login/password@host

 [to host@target_SID] on login/password@host:portnumber]

 [to host@target_SID queue queuename]

-Description This argument specifies the source data that the command will affect.
-Without additional options, it flushes the data through all queues on all target systems and stops Post. $\it data source$ is expressed as ${\bf o}.\it SID$, where SID is the ORACLE_SID of the $\it source$ Oracle instance.
-Example: sp_ctrl(sysA)>flush o.oraA In this example, the data for instance oraA is flushed to all target systems.
-This option flushes all of the data replicating to a designated target system.
+Component Description datasource This argument specifies the source data that the command will affect.
+Without additional options, it flushes the data through all queues on all target systems and stops Post. datasource is expressed as o .SID, where SID is the ORACLE_SID of the source Oracle instance.
+Example: sp_ctrl(sysA) > flush o.oraA In this example, the data for instance oraA is flushed to all target systems. to host This option flushes all of the data replicating to a designated target system.
 Replication to other target systems is unaffected.
-Example: sp_ctrl (sysA) > flush o.oraA to sysB In this example, the data is flushed from sysA to sysB.
-This option flushes data for a designated post queue.
+Example: sp_ctrl (sysA) > flush o.oraA to sysB In this example, the data is flushed from sysA to sysB. queue queuename This option flushes data for a designated post queue.
 It flushes data flowing through all queues of that name on all target systems.
 This option is most useful when there are named post queues.
-Example: sp_ctrl (sysA) > flush o.oraA queue sales In this example, the data is flushed for post queue sales on all target systems that have a post queue of that name.
-This option flushes data for a designated post queue on a designated target system.
+Example: sp_ctrl (sysA) > flush o.oraA queue sales In this example, the data is flushed for post queue sales on all target systems that have a post queue of that name. to host queue queuename This option flushes data for a designated post queue on a designated target system.
 Other post queues on that and other target systems are unaffected.
-Example: sp_ctrl (sysA) > flush o.oraA to sysB queue sales In this example, the data is flushed for post queue sales on sysB.
-This option flushes data to a designated target instance on a designated target system.
+Example: sp_ctrl (sysA) > flush o.oraA to sysB queue sales In this example, the data is flushed for post queue sales on sysB. to host@datadest This option flushes data to a designated target instance on a designated target system.
 It does not affect: Other target instances on that system.
-Other target instances with the same ORACLE_SID on other target systems In the syntax: in the Syntax.
+Other target instances with the same ORACLE_SID on other target systems In the syntax: host is the target system's name.

 Component Description datadest is expressed as o.SID, where SID is the ORACLE_SID of the target instance.
-Example: sp_ctrl (sysA) > flush o.oraA to sysB@o.oraB In this example, the data is flushed to instance oraB on sysB. to host@datadest queue queuename This option flushes data for a designated post queue and target instance on a designated target system.
+Example: sp_ctrl(sysA) > flush o.oraA to sysB@o.oraB In this example, the data is flushed to instance oraB on sysB. to host@datadest queue queuename This option flushes data for a designated post queue and target instance on a designated target system.
 It does not affect: Other post queues for that instance or any other target instance on that system.
 Other post queues on any other target system.
-In the syntax: host is the target system's name. datadest is expressed as o.SID, where SID is the ORACLE_SID of the target instance. • queuename is the name of the post queue.
+In the syntax: • host is the target system's name. datadest is expressed as o.SID, where SID is the ORACLE_SID of the target instance. • queuename is the name of the post queue.
 Example: sp_ctrl (sysA) > flush o.oraA to sysB@o.oraB queue sales In this example, the data is flushed for post queue sales for target instance oraB on sysB.